Museum Website

 Delaney, Michelle Anne, Assistant Director for History and Culture, B.A.
 (1987) Manhattanville College; M.A.
 (1991) George Washington University; Ph.D.
 (2018) University of Strathclyde, Glasgow.
 Research specialties: American visual culture and the history of photography, Native American photography, Daguerreian-era photography 1839–1860, 19th- and 20th-century art photography; White House photography and photojournalism; mass entertainment in America and Wild West shows, including advertising images and posters.
 Contact: delaneym@si.edu

 Halena Kapuni-Reynolds (Kanaka ʻŌiwi/Native Hawaiian), Associate Curator.
 B.A.
 Anthropology and Hawaiian Studies, University of Hawai’i at Hilo; M.A.
-Anthropology with a focus in Museum and Heritage Studies, University of Denver; and currently finishing his Ph.D. in American Studies at the University of Hawaiʻi at Mānoa.
-Research specialties: Hawaiian history, museum anthropology, decolonization, and Indigenous studies.
-Contact: kapuni-reynoldsH@si.edu
+Anthropology with a focus in Museum and Heritage Studies, University of Denver; and Ph.D.
+American Studies, University of Hawaiʻi at Mānoa.
+Research specialties: Hawaiian place-based history, public history, museum anthropology, Indigenous studies.
+Contact: Kapuni-ReynoldsH@si.edu

 Montiel, Anya, Museum Curator.
 M.A. and PhD (2018) Yale University; B.A.
 (1997) University of California at Davis.
 Research specialties: North American Indigenous histories and cultures; Native American art; global arts and crafts.
 Contact: MontielA@si.edu

 Vidaurri, Cynthia L., Folklorist.
 B.A.
 (1979) University of Texas; M.A.
 (1991) Texas A&I University.
-Research specialties: Cuban, Mexican, and Mexican-American/Chicano folklore; U.S. – Mexico borderlands; traditional medicine, religious folk art; ranching culture; folk religion; cultural/heritage tourism.
+Research specialties: Mexico, Cuba, US-Mexico borderlands; traditional medicine and belief systems; religious folk art; ranching culture; cultural/heritage tourism; museology.
 Contact: VidaurriC@si.edu

 Conservation